Chuuk Micronesia Travel Guide

 Nearness to the shallow body of water and direct access to dive boats characterize these stays.

-Most accommodations on Weno are a short drive from Chuuk International Airport (TKK).
+Most accommodations on Weno are not far by car from Chuuk International Airport (TKK).

-Coastal resorts feature private docks, enabling direct pickup by dive boats.
+Coastal hotels feature private docks, enabling direct pickup by dive boats.

 Service quality varies.
 Dive resorts generally possess staff experienced with international visitors.